gusdepaula/test/README.md

 ---

 **15. What’s your experience with styling tools?**

+I have extensive experience with styling tools, primarily working with CSS, Sass, and frameworks like Bootstrap and Tailwind CSS.
+Throughout my career, I’ve developed and maintained scalable and maintainable stylesheets for enterprise applications.
+I also have strong skills in CSS-in-JS solutions, such as Styled Components and Emotion, particularly when working with React.

+Additionally, I focus on writing modular and reusable styles, ensuring accessibility and performance optimization.
+In my past roles, I’ve led frontend teams in defining and maintaining design systems, ensuring consistency across multiple applications.

 Styling tools help developers implement designs efficiently, ensuring consistency and responsiveness.

 **Sample questions:**

 - **Which is more responsive, Grid or Flex?**

   CSS Grid is more suitable for complex layouts, while Flexbox is better for aligning elements in a single direction (row or column).

 - **What are the most popular UI frameworks?**

   Bootstrap, Material UI, Tailwind CSS, and Ant Design.

 - **What are the advantages and disadvantages of using CSS preprocessors?**

   - Advantages: Variables, mixins, nested rules, and better organization.
   - Disadvantages: Additional compilation step, learning curve, and potential performance issues.

 - **Name common CSS selectors that use the `div` tag and their purpose.**

   - `.className`: Targets elements with a specific class.
   - `#idName`: Targets a specific element with an ID.
   - `div > p`: Targets direct child `p` elements inside a `div`.